All Episodes

 And my answer to you is that that should be a decision that the woman makes.

-All right, News Roundup Information Overload Hour here on the Sean Hannity Show.
+All right, news roundup information overload hour here on the Sean Hannity show.

 Our Hannity watch on the 2020 extremist candidates continues as we vet these candidates, unlike what the mainstream media will ever do.

-And uh, we have some polls out today.
+And we have some polls out today.

-The first Emerson College Wisconsin poll of Democratic primary voters.
+The first Emerson College, Wisconsin poll of Democratic primary voters.

-Bernie Sanders leads by a comfortable margin, 39%, followed by Joe Biden at 24, Elizabeth Warren at 14, and uh let's see, Beto at 20, Kamala Harris at 16, and it goes on for there.
+Bernie Sanders leads by a comfortable margin, 39%, followed by Joe Biden at 24, Elizabeth Warren at 14.

-Um, what's interesting is you watch the positions that they're now taking.
+What's interesting is you watch the positions that they're now taking.

 Almost all of these 2020 candidates have adopted the new Green Deal as part of their top agenda items.

-You know, you have uh Beto or Rourke there answering the question, you know, about third-term abortions.
+You know, you have Beto O'Rourke there answering the question, you know, about third-term abortions.

-But when they started talking about uh abortion, even during the birthing process and dilation has begun, and the governor of Virginia is saying, well, first we'll deliver the baby, and after that we'll make sure the baby's comfortable, and then we'll let the mother decide whether or not the baby gets to live or die, which is infanticide.
+But when they started talking about abortion, even during the birthing process and dilation has begun, and the governor of Virginia is saying, well, first we'll deliver the baby, and after that, we'll make sure the baby's comfortable, and then we'll let the mother decide whether or not the baby gets to live or die, which is infanticide.

-Now, what Warren is talking about is uh the other big issues that they're pushing, no one's paying a lot of attention.
+Now, what Warren is talking about is the other big issues that they're pushing.

 They want to expand the Supreme Court.

-And the reason is is that they see that by the time Donald Trump likely leaves office in 2025, they are not going to be happy at the new makeup of the court.
+And the reason is, is that they see that by the time Donald Trump likely leaves office in 2025, they are not going to be happy at the new makeup of the court.

 So, well, let's just add three liberals.